Up to 60% off sofas & mattresses — limited‑time deals.

 • Adjustable base compatible: Yes

-• Shipping: mattress ships in a box; allow 48 hours to expand
+• Shipping: compressed in a box; allow up to 48 hours to fully expand (listed)

 Our Testing Experience